uk625454/Cisco-AI-Defense-Validation-Python-Wrapper/README.md

 ### 3. Load saved endpoint configuration file (optional)

 If saved config files already exist in the local folder, the script can load one.
+The first time you run the scrip there will be no config files to load.

 This helps avoid retyping: